Inside Facebook, Jan. 6 violence fueled anger, regret over missed warning signs

 But problems began to arise immediately after the election, as Trump and his allies began touting false claims about his loss.
 In a Nov.
 5 post on Workplace, an employee noted that the top comment appearing below a news story about coming vote counts included a link to a false news report.
 “Not only do we not do something about combustible election misinformation in comments, we amplify them and give them broader distribution,” the employee wrote.

 A few weeks later the company began rolling back — as had always been planned — some unusually aggressive measures that had helped control toxic speech and misinformation on its platforms, although some others remained in place, officials say.
-In addition to outright bans and removals, these election-season measures had included what Facebook calls “Soft Actions” that quietly slowed the spread of problematic content but stopped short of outright bans or removals.
+In addition to outright bans and removals, these election-season measures had included what Facebook calls “soft actions” that quietly slowed the spread of problematic content but stopped short of outright bans or removals.

 Those measures, detailed in company documents, included requiring administrators of groups that had a large number of strikes against them for violent or hateful content to review posts before they went up and freezing comments in those groups, reducing the number of invitations a group administrator could send from 100 to 30, and the triggering of a special set of algorithms that would automatically reduce the spread of content the software interpreted as possible hate speech.